Snorks: Episodes

-Home media
+Broadcast and home media

+Snorks ran for a total of four seasons, consisting of a pilot episode and 65 episodes (108 segments), on NBC in the U.S. from September 15, 1984, to March 15, 1989.
+The program continued to be available in syndication from 1987 to 1989 as part of The Funtastic World of Hanna-Barbera's third season.

+In the 1990s, it aired on both USA Network and Cartoon Network in the U.S.

+From 2001 until 2014, it also aired on CN's spin-off channel Boomerang.

+In some other country around Europe, it aired on ITV, RTL, MTV3, TF1, Italia 1, VARA, and Cartoon Network Scandinavia.

-On September 25, 2012, Warner Archive released Snorks: The Complete First Season on DVD in region 1 as part of their Hanna-Barbera Classics Collection label.
+Warner Bros.
+Home Entertainment's vintage DVD video line Warner Archive released Snorks: The Complete First Season on DVD in Region 1 on September 25, 2012 as part of their Hanna-Barbera Classic Collection label.
 The release is available exclusively through Warner's online store and Amazon.com.
 In addition, 39 episodes have been released on Hulu per a distribution agreement with Content Media Corporation.
-On July 7, 2015, Warner Archive released Snorks: The Complete Second Season on DVD in region 1.
-On December 6, 2016, Warner Archive released Snorks: The Complete Third and Fourth Seasons.
+Warner Archive released Snorks: The Complete Second Season on DVD in region 1 on July 7, 2015, and later Snorks: The Complete Third and Fourth Seasons on December 6, 2016.

+As of 2025, it never streamed on HBO Max because of lawsuits and trademark.